retainful/site/content/pagecontents/how-it-works.md

 ## Connect Your Store

 Now that you’ve already installed Retainful, you just have to connect your store.
 Login to your Retainful account, copy your API keys and enter them in your tool.
-And finally, press the “Connect” button to connect your store.
+And finally, press the "Connect" button to connect your store.

 </div>